nhshackday/nhshackday.github.io/content/_blog/2018-01-17-everything-you-ever-wanted-to-know-about-pitching.md

    The quick-fire pitching style is actually fun.
 It's so different to a formal presentation that people won't even think about the sort of things you're worried about.

    And if you're still not sure: talk to an organiser or hang back down the queue a bit, watch some other people pitch first, and then see how you feel.
-Every hack event we've held has had at least one last minute idea pitched where someone gets inspired by the other pitches.
+Every hack event we've held has had at least one last-minute idea pitched where someone gets inspired by the other pitches.

    Lastly, no one will even notice if you decide not to go ahead. :)

-   If you think that talking through your pitch with someone might help, do get in touch with our team of volunteers on the event Slack, on Twitter, or at <hello@nhshackday.com> and we'll be happy to try and help you.
+   If you think that talking through your pitch with someone might help, do get in touch with our team of volunteers on the event Slack, on Bluesky, or at <hello@nhshackday.com>, and we'll be happy to try and help you.

 2. **"My idea is not developed enough to be interesting or useful"**